temporalio/documentation/docs/dev-guide/golang/project-setup.md

 ### Windows

-**How to install the Temporal CLI on Windows?**
+**How to install the Temporal CLI on Windows**

 Follow these instructions to install the Temporal CLI on Windows:

-**Install the Temporal CLI from CDN.**
+**Install the Temporal CLI from CDN**

 1. Select the platform and architecture needed and download the binary.

-- Download for Windows amd64 → https://temporal.download/cli/archive/latest?platform=windows&arch=amd64
+- Download for Windows amd64: https://temporal.download/cli/archive/latest?platform=windows&arch=amd64
-- Download for Windows arm64 → https://temporal.download/cli/archive/latest?platform=windows&arch=arm64
+- Download for Windows arm64: https://temporal.download/cli/archive/latest?platform=windows&arch=arm64

 2. Extract the downloaded archive.